 Captain Comet, a powerful mentalist, shielded his thoughts from them along with Vartox’s still-vital signs.
 They think I killed him.
 If they leave him alone, then I can revive him, and he can assist me in getting to Darkseid.

 Maxima led the team downward to Karin Grace’s palace.
 They found Goldstar there in her new regal costume with a cape and tiara.

-“You, of all people, dare to talk of the true me!” she ranted as energy crackled around her.
+“You, of all people, dare to talk of the true me?!” she ranted as energy crackled around her.
 “You never saw the real me.
 You saw your pretty little pet.
-Your girl Friday.
+Your Girl Friday.
 Good ol’ Karin.
 Oh, you had your excuses.
-Duty came first, you told me, back when we first formed Task Force X. You asked me, “Have you forgotten the promises we made to those who gave their lives for us?
+Duty came first, you told me, back when we first formed Task Force X. Do you recall how you asked me, ‘Have you forgotten the promises we made to those who gave their lives for us?
 How can we keep them if we think of ourselves?'” (*) Karin laughed bitterly as she remembered all those years ago.